LUO FM

 By Okwong Geoffrey

-Speaking to the media, SSP Ben Okae, the Regional Police Commander of East Aswa, explained that although the program has not yet been officially launched across the entire region, Pader has already started operationalizing it using the available manpower.
+Speaking to the media, SSP Ben Okae, the Regional Police Commander of East Aswa, explained that although the program has not yet been officially launched across the entire region, Pader has already started operationalising it using the available manpower.

-Under the model, each sub-county is expected to have a policing unit equipped with a motorcycle to ease movement and improve response time.
-Pader District has 23 sub-counties and town councils, and the rollout will be done gradually.
+Under the model, each subcounty is expected to have a policing unit equipped with a motorcycle to ease movement and improve response time.
+Pader district has 23 subcounties and town councils, and the rollout will be done gradually.

 The motorcycles are part of government reinforcement efforts to strengthen security at the grassroots level.

-Right to left: SSP Ben Okae, SP Omar Kokole-the DPC Agago and SP Jackson Bogere-the DPC Pader district addressing media at the Pader CPS
+Right to left: SSP Ben Okae, SP Omar Kokole-the DPC Agago and SP Jackson Bogere-the DPC Pader district addressing media at the Pader CPS.

 Addressing concerns about hard-to-reach areas, Okae clarified that there is no area beyond police reach, although terrain and logistical challenges sometimes slow operations.
 He called for collaboration between the police, local government, central government, and the community to overcome such challenges.